Kenojuak Ashevak: Reception of her work in the Southern Canada

-Since her death, prices for Kenojuak's work have reached new records, including $59,000CAD paid for a copy of Rabbit Eating Seaweed.
+Since her death, prices for Kenojuak's work have reached new records, including $59,000 paid for a copy of Rabbit Eating Seaweed.

 Style

 Kenojuak described her work thus in 1980: "I just take these things out of my thoughts and out of my imagination, and I don't really give any weight to the idea of its being an image of something....
 I am just concentrating on placing it down on paper in a way that is pleasing to my own eye, whether it has anything to do with subjective reality or not.
 And that is how I have always tried to make my images, and that is still how I do it, and I haven't really thought about it any other way than that.
 That is just my style, and is the way I started and the way I am today."

 Stained glass

 In 2004, Kenojuak designed a stained glass window for a chapel at Appleby College in Oakville, Ontario.
-The window, of an Arctic char along with an owl against a vibrantly blue background, is the first such window made by an Inuit artist; it was suggested by two Biblical stories in which Jesus feeds a large crowd of people with two fish and a few loaves of bread, which for Kenojuak thoroughly embodied the spirit of the Inuit community, where food is always shared.
-The window was dedicated by the Rt.
-Rev. Andrew Atagotaaluk, Bishop of the Arctic, on November 9, 2004, celebrating the 75th anniversary of John Bell Chapel.
+The window, of an Arctic char along with an owl against a vibrantly blue background, is the first such window made by an Inuk artist; it was suggested by two Biblical stories in which Jesus feeds a large crowd of people with two fish and a few loaves of bread, which for Kenojuak thoroughly embodied the spirit of the Inuit community, where food is always shared.
+The window was dedicated by Andrew Atagotaaluk, Bishop of the Arctic, on November 9, 2004, celebrating the 75th anniversary of John Bell Chapel.